Bali Private Driver

 Most temples offer free or rented sarongs at the entrance if you don’t bring your own.

-Temple Etiquette & Respectful Behavior
+Balinese Temple Etiquette & Respectful Behavior Tips

 Balinese temples are spiritual spaces and visitors are expected to behave respectfully.
 Keep these in mind: